SeduceProject/piseduce_doc/_posts/administration/2021-07-19-prepare-raspberrys.md

 ---
 layout: post
-title: Prepare your Raspberrys
+title: PiSeduce Installation - Episode 1
-subtitle: Configure the PXE boot
+subtitle: Prepare your Raspberrys
 category: Administration
-index: 1
+index: 2
 ---

 The main hardware requires to set up a PiSeduce cluster is a PoE switch and at least eight